KunalxKushwaha/Train-Model/README.md

 # Sample Train Model🚂🚃
-Working on their efficiency and model testing.
+Working on its efficiency and model testing.